jav-solo/jav-solo/README.md

 ## Welcome to the GitHub page of Jav Solo

 ### Currently working on
-- An iOS app project for adventure motorcyclists
 - A game engine for Apple Platforms

 ### Learning
 - Metal
-- TDD
 - Blender

 ### Languages spoken